JinitSan/College-Registration-System/README.md

-# Student Registration Database
+# Project: Student Registration Database

+## Group: Aayush Yadav and Jinit Sanghvi
+## MIS: 111803147 and 111803150

    Student registration database stores the information related to the students.
    The objective of this project is to design and implement a data model to effectively store all the information related to the students.

    Register new students.
    Record the attendance of students.